oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/ScenarioBasedUseCases.md

 # Scenario Based UseCases

-This page will give you an insight into the Automation Toolkit Workflows that must be followed for flawless execution and usage of the toolkit.
+This page will give you an insight into the usual usecases that can be performed with Automation Toolkit.

 ## NOTE: